-Each year at the Annual General Meeting ("AGM") the Board seeks, and has received, a renewal of its authority from shareholders to undertake on-market purchases of up to 10 percent of its ordinary shares.
-In addition, at the AGM on 6 May 2021, shareholders also approved the Company entering into a Directed Buyback Contract (the "DBB Contract") with the Minister for Finance, the terms of which would permit the Company to make off-market purchases of shares from the Minister of up to 4.99 percent of the Company's issued share capital in any 12 month period, with the agreement of the Minister at that time.
-Any such off-market purchases would be made at the relevant market price, the calculation of which was set out in the DBB Contract.
+At the AIB Group plc Annual General Meeting ("AGM") on 6 May 2021, shareholders approved AIB Group plc entering into a Directed Buyback Contract (the "DBB Contract") with the Minister for Finance (the "Minister"), the terms of which would permit AIB Group plc to make off-market purchases of shares from the Minister of up to 4.99 percent of AIB Group plc's issued share capital in any 12 month period, subject to the agreement of the Minister at that time.
+Any such off-market purchases would be made at the "relevant market price" in accordance with the terms set out in the DBB Contract.
 No such off-market purchases have been made to date.